‘Next we’ll have a rangoli contest’: Modi’s candle-lighting plan invites jokes and anger

 After getting Indians to bang pots and pans on their balconies on March 22 to show their appreciation for the doctors, nurses and others on the frontline of the battle against Covid-19, Prime Minister Narendra Modi appeared on television on Friday to ask his fellow citizens to light candles and switch on mobile flashlights for nine minutes on April 5 to mark the fight against the disease.

 The announcement was met with scorn, anger and ridicule on social media.
 Many users questioned the utility of this gesture, as Indians continue to cope with a 21-day lockdown.
 By Friday, India had recorded 2,301 cases, with 56 deaths, the Union health ministry said.
-As many as 336 cases have been reported in last 24 hours
+As many as 336 cases have been reported in the last 24 hours.
 Many Indians have been struggling to access food, as jobs have disappeared.
 Questions have also been raised about the preparedness of India’s health system to face the rising number of cases.

 The seeming self-congratulatory nature of the exercise drew comment from one user, who forwarded an image that frequently does it way around Indian WhatsApp groups around Diwali time, purporting to depict the celebrations in India.